spdx/tools-python/README.md

 * For help use `pyspdxtools --help`

-## Library usage:
+## Library usage
 1. **DATA MODEL**
   * The `src.spdx.model` package constitutes the internal SPDX v2.3 data model (v2.2 is a simply a subset of this).
   * SPDX objects are implemented via `@dataclass_with_properties`, a custom extension of `@dataclass`.
     * Each class starts with a list of its properties and their possible types.
 When no default value is provided, the property is mandatory and must be set during initialization.
-    * Type checking is enforced from the type hints when initializing a new instance or setting/getting a property on an instance
+    * Using the type hints, type checking is enforced when initializing a new instance or setting/getting a property on an instance
       (wrong types will raise `ConstructorTypeError` or `TypeError`, respectively).
 This makes it easy to catch invalid properties early and only construct valid documents.
     * Note: in-place manipulations like `list.append(item)` will circumvent the type checking (a `TypeError` will still be raised when reading `list` again).
 We recommend using `list = list + [item]` instead.
   * The main entry point of an SPDX document is the `Document` class, which links to all other classes.